 Terminals can also benchmark their risk profile, quality assurance criteria and environmental performance against other RightShip clients.
 In addition, they are better placed to analyse their own performance over time for reporting purposes.

-Vessels that have a Greenhouse Gas Emissions Rating of A, B or C are given discounted harbour due rates of C$0.061 (Silver Rate) per gross registered tonne compared to the base rate of C$0.094 per gross registered tonne.
+Vessels that have a Greenhouse Gas Emissions Rating of A, B or C are given harbour due rate discounts of up to 47%.

 Positioning themselves as leaders in the growing movement to increase focus on emissions and efficiency, Prince Rupert use the GHG Rating in their Green Wave incentive program, which offers discounted harbour dues to vessels that have emissions reduction measures or practices in place.Read More